soasis/thread/documentation/source/design/core.rst

 Extensibility and Future-Proofed API
 ------------------------------------

-One of the biggest issues uncovered in previous attempts to fix this problem in C (`N2419 <https://www.open-std.org/JTC1/SC22/WG14/www/docs/n2419.htm>`_) and C++ (`P2019 <https://wg21.link/p2019>`_, `P3072 <https://wg21.link/p3072>`_, and `P3022 <https://wg21.link/p3022>`_) was the lack of extensibility and the lack of future-proofing against ABI issues.
-At the Minneapolis 2024 WG14 meeting, a vote was taken to allow undefined behavior for `strftime` and the broken-down time structures (see `N3272, Option 1 <https://www.open-std.org/JTC1/SC22/WG14/www/docs/n3272.htm>`_) due to the fact that it would be an ABI break in some places where users were directly copying structures.
+One of the biggest issues uncovered in previous attempts to fix this problem in C (`N2419 <https://www.open-std.org/JTC1/SC22/WG14/www/docs/n2419.htm>`_) and C++ (`P0320 <https://wg21.link/P0320>`_, `P2019 <https://wg21.link/p2019>`_, `P3072 <https://wg21.link/p3072>`_, and `P3022 <https://wg21.link/p3022>`_) was the lack of extensibility and the lack of future-proofing against ABI issues.
+At the Minneapolis 2024 WG14 meeting, a vote was taken to allow undefined behavior for ``strftime`` and the broken-down time structures (see `N3272, Option 1 <https://www.open-std.org/JTC1/SC22/WG14/www/docs/n3272.htm>`_) due to the fact that it would be an ABI break in some places where users were directly copying structures.
 Our current interfaces do not have a great track record when they need to be updated, upgraded, or maintained.

 Therefore, there is a need for flexibility in an interface which we expect to change over time.

-One way to do this is with Windows-style `Ex` suffixes on functions and structures, alongside some built-in checking by having the first or last member of a structure be a `cbSize` member meant to be filled in by the `sizeof(...)` of the structure it's contained within.
+One way to do this is with Windows-style ``Ex`` suffixes on functions and structures, alongside some built-in checking by having the first or last member of a structure be a `cbSize` member meant to be filled in by the `sizeof(...)` of the structure it's contained within.
 However, a good portion of the C community (Linux and BSD-derivates, in particular) would likely riot over such a style of interface, even if it is common place in Win32-style APIs.
 Unfortunately, Linux's and BSD's typical approach to this problem is to simply write the direct struct and then hem & haw for decades over improvements, providing entirely new functions with new structures or just shrugging their shoulders and leaving every individual vendor and user to fend for themselves when the day comes that new interfaces are needed.

 A way to resolve these concerns is to combine the slimness of the Linux API but the ability to have multiple structures like the Win32 APIs but without creating new entry points.
 But, that poses an additional problem: how do we keep a unified interface that can handle multiple different structures (multiple different thread attributes) now and into the future without getting caught on ABI issues that force us to make such improvements Undefined Behavior, as in `N3272 <https://www.open-std.org/JTC1/SC22/WG14/www/docs/n3272.htm>`_?